HarryDulaney/intro-to-java-programming/README.md

 ### This repo contains <a href="#exercise-solutions-shortcut">my solutions to the end-of-chapter exercise’s</a> from <a href="https://www.amazon.com/Intro-Java-Programming-Comprehensive-Version/dp/0133761312">Y. Daniel Liang’s Intro to Java Programming (10th Edition)</a>

-## NO AI IS USED FOR THIS PROJECT.
-WHY?
+# No

+### 1.ITS WAY MORE FUN!
-### 1. THE MAJORITY OF SOLUTIONS PREDATE THE EXISTENCE OF COPILOTS
+### 2. THE MAJORITY OF SOLUTIONS PREDATE THE EXISTENCE OF COPILOTS.
-### 2. THE GOAL HERE IS TO PERSIST LONG-TERM LEANRING OF ALGORITHMS, DATA STRUCTURES AND DOMAIN KNOWLEDGE OF JAVA PROGRAMING LANGUAGE FOR A HUMAN USER.
+### 3.THE GOAL HERE IS TO PERSIST LONG-TERM LEARNING OF ALGORITHMS, DATA STRUCTURES AND DOMAIN KNOWLEDGE OF JAVA PROGRAMING LANGUAGE FOR A HUMAN USER.
-### 3. I SOLVED THESE WITHOUT AI AND THAT EXPERIENCE LED TO MY SUCCESS AS A SENIOR SOFTWARE ENGINEER TODAY.
+### 4. I SOLVED THESE WITHOUT AI AND I BELIEVE THAT EXPERIENCE LED TO MY SUCCESS TODAY.
 COPILOT WASNT AVAILABLE YET BUT I COULD HAVE EASILY GOOGLED SOLUTIONS.

 ### I challenge you to let yourself experience creating your own solutions to these.
-By letting yourself struggle through the more difficult problems I believe you too will gain the results and benefits that have led me to succeed in my own experience as a learner and software engineer.
+By letting yourself struggle through the more difficult problems I believe you too will gain valuable experience and confidence in your skills.